siriusdemon/Rare/book/src/v5-Exception.md

 ### 4. Handle exception in CPU

-We summarize the whole procedure of handling exception as following:
+We summarize the whole procedure of handling exception as follows:

 1. update hart's privilege mode (M or S according to current mode and exception setting).
 2. save current pc in epc (sepc in S-mode, mepc in M-mode)